justeattakeaway/AwsWatchman/SupportedServices.md

 #### Options
 - `InstanceCountIncreaseDelayMinutes` Use to delay increasing the minimum threshold when the instance count increases (e.g. when scaling).
 The value used it then obtained from CloudWatch - using the minimum of `GroupDesiredCapacity` over the time period specified.
 Note that if CloudWatch metrics are not present then the current Desired capacity is used, as it better to have a more sensitive alarm than none.

+#### Important notes
+##### When MinimumInstanceCount < MaximumInstanceCount * 50%, the default `GroupInServiceInstancesLow` (50% of desired instance count) can trigger false alerts on scaling up.

+Let's take a look at scaling up from 2 to 6 instances (2 is less than 6 * 50% = 3).
+The alert threshold is updated from 1 to 3 in less than a minute after scaling up gets triggered.
+Then, this new threshold is compared with two GroupInServiceInstances datapoints which were consequently captured for the previous 10 minutes (each datapoint represents the minimum value in a 5-minute interval).
+There were 2 instances before the moment scale up was triggered, so a false alert gets triggered because 2 (instance count) < 3 (new threshold).

+##### When MinimumInstanceCount < MaximumInstanceCount * 50%, using `InstanceCountIncreaseDelayMinutes` might fix false scaling up alerts but instead introduces false scaling down alerts.

+Let's suppose we are scaling down from 6 to 2 instances and `InstanceCountIncreaseDelayMinutes` is set to 15 minutes.
+The alert threshold is updated from 3 to 1 with 15-minute delay after scaling down gets triggered.
+Instances finish scaling down before the threshold is updated and a false alert gets triggered.

+##### To solve these problems try either of the following:
+- Lower the `GroupInServiceInstancesLow` threshold
+- Adjust MinimumInstanceCount/MaximumInstanceCount so that MinimumInstanceCount is greater or equal to MaximumInstanceCount * 50% (e.g. 2/4, 3/6, etc)

 ### Lambda

 - `ErrorsHigh`: 3 (count)